adamjorr/somatic-variation/README.md

 # zypy
+WIP
-WIP for working with heterozygous sequences and alignments in Python
+Only slightly related to working with heterozygous sequences and not even really that much Python